A half-century of global collaboration in science and the 'Shrinking World': Results: Kaleidoscopes of international collaboration

 \subsection{Bilateral collaborative relationships}

 Many previous studies have reported on trends and patterns of international collaboration by country \cite{Kwiek22,NSB-NSF21,Adams18,Yuan18,OECD17,OECD16,Adams12,He09,Mattsson08,Adams07,Glanzel01,Luukkonen92}.
-Below we present our analysis results of the breakdown of specific collaborative partner countries based on the OpenAlex data for each of the 15 disciplines.
-In Fig.~\ref{fig:chord_1} and Suppl.~Fig.~\ref{fig:chord_2}, the half-century from 1971 to 2020 are divided into four periods: Period \rn{1}: 1971--1990, Period \rn{2}: 1991--2000, Period \rn{3}: 2001--2010 and Period \rn{4} (2011--2020).\endnote{ The four periods defined here are simply a mechanical division of a 50-year time span into four for the sake of calendar convenience.
+Below we present the results of our analysis of the breakdown of specific collaborative partner countries based on the OpenAlex data for each of the 15 disciplines.
+Fig.~\ref{fig:chord_1} and Suppl.~Fig.~\ref{fig:chord_2} divide the half-century from 1971 to 2020 into four periods: Period \rn{1} (1971--1990), Period \rn{2} (1991--2000), Period \rn{3} (2001--2010) and Period \rn{4} (2011--2020).\endnote{ The four periods defined here are simply a mechanical division of a 50-year time span into four for the sake of calendar convenience.
 They do not take into account any economic, social or geopolitical changes that may have occurred during this time.
 Therefore, it should be noted that trends such as the \q{N-shaped} trend in the number of works in China noted in Section \ref{subsec:nworks} would be masked when illustrated as snapshots (Fig.~\ref{fig:chord_1}) in integral values for each period.
 This equally applies to the later Section \ref{subsec:clusters} (Fig.~\ref{fig:cdend_1}).} The chord diagrams visualise the status of bilateral collaborative relationships for each discipline and period.
 The countries selected for display are the top 10 countries in work production in each discipline and period.
-The scale along the edge of the circumference indicates the number of produced works (in thousands), and the width of the band connecting the two country's arcs is proportional to the number of works collaboratively produced by the two countries during each period.
-Some country names are abbreviated by two-letter country codes (\href{https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2}{ISO 3166-1 alpha-2}) to make the diagrams easier to see.
+The scale along the circumference edge indicates the number of produced works (in thousands), and the width of the band connecting the two country's arcs is proportional to the number of works collaboratively produced by them during each period.
+Some country names are abbreviated by two-letter country codes (\href{https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2}{ISO 3166-1 alpha-2}) to make the diagrams easier to read.

 A common trend among the disciplines is, again, China's remarkable progress that began this century \cite{Yuan18,He09,RF21}, accompanied by a decline in the relative positions of the US and other major countries.
 For example, in the {\bio} discipline (Fig.~\ref{fig:chord_1}c), the US accounted for just under half of global output in Period \rn{1}, and its international collaboration rate was low, at around 5\%.
 Over time, the US presence has declined significantly in relative terms.
 By Period \rn{4}, its presence on the chord diagram of these top 10 countries had dropped to about a quarter of the total.
 The reason for this is China's major breakthrough since Period \rn{3}.
 When viewed on a 10-year period-integrated basis, the US still holds the top position in Period \rn{4}, but when viewed on an annual basis, China has already overtaken the US in the top position by 2021 (see Fig.~\ref{fig:line_npaper_intlrate_1}c).